|Location:||Thpong and Oral districts of Kampong Speu province|

-It was more than six years in the making, but the landmark settlement that Inclusive Development International and Equitable Cambodia secured from ANZ bank on behalf of Cambodian communities has set an important human rights precedent for the global banking industry.
+More than six years in the making, the landmark settlement that Inclusive Development International and Equitable Cambodia secured from ANZ bank on behalf of Cambodian communities set an important human rights precedent for the global banking industry.

 For the first time ever, a commercial bank effectively paid compensation for the actions of one of its corporate clients after acknowledging that its human rights due diligence had been inadequate.

 After we filed a formal complaint with the Australian National Contact Point for Responsible Business Conduct, ANZ’s acts and omissions were found to be inconsistent with the bank’s own polices and the ethical business guidelines of the Organization for Economic Cooperation and Development (OECD).

 A little over a year after the Australian National Contact Point issued its final statement on the case, ANZ agreed to our long-standing demand that it divest itself of the revenue it earned unjustly from the Phnom Penh Sugar deal and provide those funds to the affected families to help them get back on their feet.